.jpeg&w=2048&q=75)

 Why mesh WiFi fails on multi-acre estates.

 The choice of mesh network backhaul technology fundamentally determines your home's internet performance.
-This analysis compares wired Ethernet, MoCA coax, and the breakthrough WiFi 7 Multi-Link Operation (MLO) to reveal which technology delivers the best balance of performance, reliability, and practicality.
+This analysis compares wired Ethernet, MoCA coax, and WiFi 7 Multi-Link Operation (MLO) against field performance data to determine which technology delivers the best balance of throughput, reliability, and deployment practicality.

-The Verdict: Wired Ethernet remains the uncontested gold standard.
-WiFi 7 MLO represents a paradigm shift for wireless-only networks—but it's not a replacement for wired connections, especially for mission-critical applications.
+The Verdict: Wired Ethernet remains the definitive reference for backhaul reliability.
+WiFi 7 MLO represents the most significant wireless advance in a decade — but it does not replace wired connections for mission-critical applications.

 Every mesh WiFi system contains two separate networks working in parallel—and most people only think about one of them.